rjrodger/gubu/README.md

 want to validate to the shape checker.
 If the value is valid (matches the example object), the shape checker returns the value (with missing defaults injected).
-Otherwise the shape checker throws an exception listing all (not just the first!) of the validition errors.
+Otherwise the shape checker throws an exception listing all (not just the first!) of the validation errors.

 ## Common Use Cases